 Utah has no presumption of indigence in juvenile court proceedings.
-“The court shall take into account the income and financial ability of the parent or legal guardian to retain counsel in determining the indigency of the minor.
-Utah Code Ann. §78A-6-1111(f).
 Indigence is defined as an inability to pay for counsel without depriving oneself or one’s family of basic necessities, or as having an income level no higher than 150% of the current federal poverty level.
 Utah Code Ann. § 78B-22-202(1)(a),(b) (2020).
 “The court may make a finding of indigency at any time.”
 Utah Code Ann. § 78B-22-202(3) (2020).

 Waiver of Counsel

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.

 The legal needs of youth in the delinquency system rarely end at disposition, and states vary in the way they provide a right to representation on these post-disposition issues.
 Utah statutes list one post-disposition proceeding at which youth have a right to counsel.

 NJDC’s Post-Disposition Page has more information on this topic from a national perspective.

 Ages of Juvenile Court Jurisdiction

 The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Utah:

 - No statute specifies the youngest age at which a youth can be adjudicated delinquent;

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Utah has four ways that youth can be prosecuted as adults:
+Utah has multiple ways that youth can be prosecuted as adults: